A classy boutique hotel arranged across three historic townhouses with a large tranquil garden near the fashionable Nine Streets”

-- Literally around the corner, the famous Anne Frank Huis museum is not to be missed.
+- Literally around the corner, the famous Anne Frank Huis museum is unmissable.
 Beat the queues by booking in advance - reception can help

-- Dubbed 'Nine Streets', this area of trendy one-off boutiques in the Jordaan district is becoming the place to shop in Amsterdam; we could have spent hours in the vintage clothing stores!
+- Dubbed 'Nine Streets', this area of trendy one-off boutiques in Jordaan is the place to shop in Amsterdam, and is about a 5-minute walk away

-- Every month the hotel compiles a local 'Eyes & Ears' guide with 10 brilliant suggestions for things to do that month, including restaurants, galleries, museums and new openings.
-Be sure to check yours out before you plan your days
+- Every month the hotel compiles a local 'Eyes & Ears' guide with 10 brilliant suggestions for things to do, including restaurants, galleries, museums and new openings

 - Visit the Sunday Market in Westergasfabriek where local artists and designers sell fashion, arts and local foods

-- Spend a relaxed evening in The Great Room, playing board games, drinking cocktails and ordering from the snack menu.
+- Enjoy a relaxed evening in The Great Room, playing board games, drinking cocktails and ordering from the snack menu.
 In the warmer months there's a garden bar in the Summer House

 Activities on site or nearby include: